 - timeshare loans

-- loans serviced by small servicers (servicers with no more than 5,000 loans) or a Housing Finance Agency (a government agency that provides loans with low rates for low- and middle-income borrowers), and
+- loans serviced by small servicers (servicers with no more than 5,000 loans and the servicer is the creditor for all of them) or a Housing Finance Agency (a government agency that provides loans with low rates for low- and middle-income borrowers), and

 - fixed-rate loans that have coupon books containing certain information such as the payment due date, interest rate, etc.